 Texas photographer Riley Glenn of Riley Glenn Photography tells us, "Pride to me has always been about being able to celebrate who you truly are and appreciate all those people before us that got us to where we are today."

 Her career in the wedding industry started when a friend asked her to second shoot for them.
 "That first wedding was so magical," Glenn exclaims.
 "It was an intimate wedding and they added several of their own unique interests and flair to [celebrate] their union—from there I was hooked!"

 Now that Glenn has captured weddings and elopements for a few years now, she has a vision of what she would like the industry to look like.
 That includes "more acceptance" and "education."
 As for her thoughts on love?
-"Communication and patience are going to get you the furthest.
-If you can make it through a pandemic and still be in love, it is probably meant to be."
+"Communication and patience are going to get you the furthest."

 Reverend Melissa Ashmore

 Reverend Melissa Ashmore got her start as a wedding officiant in 1999 after overseeing her brother's wedding ceremony.
 However, Texas-based officiant and owner of Running Reverend admits, "I stopped for a few years because it didn't seem fair that same-gender-loving couples couldn't be legally recognized across the country."